derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/05/2023 16:15:58 : 3 Database Admins walked into a NoSQL bar.
+17/05/2023 16:15:43 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-The C language combines all the power of assembly language with all the ease-of-use of assembly language.
+What do you mean 911 is only for emergencies?
+I've got a merge conflict.
 <!-- replace-with-joke ends -->